 - 11 Calculate a new Block using Defined by Box and Type Model. - 12 Right-click the NC Program MC-All and in the local menu select Simulate from Start. - 13 Open a new ViewMILL session and run a simulation of all toolpaths.
-(Do not activate the toolpath, otherwise the current Block definition will change).
+(Do not activate any of the toolpaths, otherwise the current Block will become oversize).